Top Sights for 3 days in the Cradle of the Renaissance

 Start by visiting the

-- Brancacci Chapel * inside Santa Maria del Carmine and enjoy the frescoes by Masaccio: simply beautiful!
+- Brancacci Chapel * inside Santa Maria del Carmine and enjoy the frescoes by Masaccio: simply beautiful, and changed the course of art!

-The Pitti Palace has 5 museums within, plus the Boboli gardens behind: accept it, you CANNOT visit them all (unless you have more days in Florence - if you do, consider getting a multiple day ticket if you do not have the Firenze Card).
-Decide what you'd like to visit... maybe just spend time in the gardens after having been indoors and seen so much art the last 2 days!
+The Pitti Palace has 5 museums within, plus the Boboli gardens behind it: accept it, you CANNOT visit them all (unless you have more days in Florence - if you do, consider getting a multiple day ticket if you do not have the Firenze Card so you can come back).
+Decide what you'd like to visit... it is totally acceptable to just spend time in the wonderful gardens after having been indoors and seen so much art the last 2 days!
+Just remember they are on hills and there is some walking to do.

 If you'd like to visit the museums within the Pitti Palace, you can actually spend the rest of the day here.
-In that case, I recommend visiting the Palatine Gallery * or the Modern Art Gallery * in the morning, take a break for LUNCH, then return to visit the Boboli Gardens * and any of the other museums (Silver, Porcelain or Costume gallery) in the afternoon.
+In that case, I recommend visiting the Palatine Gallery * or the Modern Art Gallery * in the morning, take a break for LUNCH, then return to visit the Boboli Gardens * and any of the other museums (Porcelain, Treasure of the Grand Dukes or Fashion and Costume Museum) in the afternoon.

 After you're done (phew!), head back toward Ponte Vecchio but before crossing it, turn right and follow Via dei Bardi to the San Niccolò area.
-You'll arrive at the San Miniato gate along the old section of the walls (one of the last remaining stretches of medieval wall remaining in Florence of the old city walls), cross under and climb up to
+You'll arrive at the San Miniato gate along the old section of the walls (one of the last remaining stretches of the old city medieval walls remaining in Florence), cross under and climb the street/steps to

-Hope you'll enjoy your 3 days in Florence and, remember, remain flexible, see less if you need to, take your time and enjoy what you do see rather than just check things off a list.
-You will remember what you enjoyed and loved once you go back home ;-).
+Hope you'll enjoy your 3 days in Florence and, remember, remain flexible, take your time, see less if you need to, and enjoy what you do see rather than just check things off a list.
+If you fall in love with Italy, I am sure you will make it back ;-).